Don't Let Me Down (The Chainsmokers song): Critical reception

 “Don’t Let Me Down” received critical acclaim.
 Robbie Daw of Idolator stated "[Don't Let Me Down] kicks off with a haunting guitar loop and 17-year-old Daya lamenting that she's 'crashing, hit a wall, right now I need a miracle.'
 By the time the chorus sweeps in, the song shifts into full-on trap mode" and called it a "trappy collaboration".
 Popdust's Jason Scott claimed "[Don't Let Me Down] is an enormously engaging strip of gritty dance-club euphoria.
 Percussion vibrates underneath a well-constructed skyscraper of synth and evocative vocals from the 17-year-old Daya."
 Rolling Stone named "Don't Let Me Down" one of the 30 best songs of the first half of 2016, writing "EDM may not dominate the charts the way it used to but the Chainsmokers' swirling, turnt-up love song proves the genre has a little fight left in it.
 Newcomer Daya goes to battle with the aggro, big room beats and ends up coming out on top."

 Chart performance

-In the United States, the single debuted at number 85 on the US Billboard Hot 100 for the week of February 27, 2016 but fell off the chart the next week.
-It made a re-entry at number 81 for the week of March 12, 2016.
-The song reached a peak of number three for the week of July 16, 2016, and spent 23 weeks in the top 10; it was later named the eighth best-performing single of the year by Billboard (two spots above the duo's number-one hit "Closer").
+In the United States, “Don’t Let Me Down” debuted at number 85 on the US Billboard Hot 100 for the week of February 27, 2016 but fell off the chart the next week.
+It made a re-entry at number 81 for the week of March 12, 2016, where it would slowly but steadily climb the charts.
+On the chart dating May 21, 2016, "Don't Let Me Down" finally entered the top ten at number seven, entered the top five for the week of June 11, 2016, and eventually reached its peak of number three for the week of July 16, 2016 (where it spent two consecutive weeks at).
+On the chart dating February 25, 2017, "Don't Let Me Down" entered its 52nd (and to date final) week on the charts.
+The single spent 23 consecutive weeks the top ten, with 12 non-consecutive weeks spent in the top five.
+It was ultimately the eighth best-performing single of 2016 by Billboard (two spots above the duo's number-one hit "Closer").

 In the United Kingdom, "Don't Let Me Down" became the Chainsmokers' highest-charting hit (until "Closer" which reached the top of the chart in September 2016) when the song reached number two on the UK Singles Chart on the issue dated July 21, 2016, spending 11 weeks in the top 10.